uniwebcms/framework/docs/developers-guide.md

 export default HeroSection;
 ```

 > **Important**: `ComponentName.blockDefaults` is runtime initialization for persistent block instances.
-It is different from `component.config.js`, which is build-time metadata used to create schemas for content creators.
+It is different from `component.config.js`, which is build-time schema metadata used by content creators and visual editors.

 ### Understanding the Content Object